 - I wanted a strap suited to the size and weight of smaller cameras.
 Why would I need metal hardware (that can scratch my cameras and lenses) if plastic is plenty strong?
 Why would I need heavy fabrics, when light materials could distribute the weight comfortably?
 Why would I need big connectors, instead of small, comfortable ones?
 My dream strap would be made from materials that were slim, strong, and wouldn’t scratch my camera.

 I’ve worked professionally as a Graphic Artist, Illustrator, Design Director (there’s a pretty good chance you’ve seen some of my stuff), and to a lesser extent, as a Photographer.
 Because photography comprised a tiny portion of my earnings over the years, it remained a passion, rather than a vocation.

 Upon transitioning to a mirrorless camera after years of using pro-size DSLRs, I realized I couldn’t find a strap sized for my smaller camera that would satisfy the three ideals I listed above.

-I put pen to paper and came up with a design that did what I wanted: easy to connect/disconnect (yet comfortable to hold), no metal hardware, quick and easy to adjust.
-I ordered lots of different materials until I found the right ones, with the proper balance of lightness, flexibility and strength.
-Luckily I knew my way around a sewing machine (my dad was a master upholsterer), so I made prototype after prototype … culminating in what’s now known as the M1a.
+I put pen to paper and came up with a design that did what I wanted: easy to connect/disconnect, no metal hardware, quick and easy to adjust, comfortable to hold.
+I tested piles of materials until I found the right ones, with the proper balance of lightness, flexibility and strength.
+Luckily I knew my way around a sewing machine (my family history with textiles dates back a century), so I made prototype after prototype … culminating in what’s now known as the M1a Mirrorless Camera Strap.

 I was so happy with the end result, I decided to make more.